 Each RMT site consists of laboratory-quality noise monitoring equipment that includes a noise analyzer, a preamplifier and a measurement microphone.
 This equipment undergoes annual calibration and certification by an independent accredited laboratory.

-Flight track spatial data and measured aircraft noise data are stored in the MACNOMS database.
-The data are processed each night to correlate aircraft operations and associated noise through the “Noise 2 Track” process, which determines which noise events are associated with each MSP arrival and departure.
+Flight track spatial data and measured aircraft noise data are stored in MACNOMS.
+The data are processed each night to correlate aircraft operations and associated noise through the "Noise-to-Track" process, which determines which noise events are associated with each MSP arrival and departure.

 Data Analysis and Publication